bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 ## **Debugging Isn’t Hard with Event Stores**

-If you want full **auditing and replayability**, libraries like [EventStoreDB](https://www.eventstore.com/) integrate smoothly with .NET.
+If you want full **auditing and replayability**, libraries like [EventStoreDB](https://www.eventstore.com/) integrate smoothly with dotnet.

 ```csharp
 // Append to stream